Applied Crisis Management in Procurement

 Completing the crisis cycle and rising from the ashes

-The sooner in the cycle, the better the management recognizes these dynamics and makes a change.
+The sooner in the cycle, the better the management will recognize these dynamics and make a change.

-The further around the company's loop, the other the business will fall – a loss that only lengthens the journey to strategic relevance.
+The further around the company's loop, the more the business will fall – a loss that only lengthens the journey to strategic relevance.

 To keep receiving new insights and research, please subscribe here